MicrosoftDocs/learn/learn-pr/language/go-control-flow/includes/0-introduction.md

-In the previous module, you learned the basics of Go regarding data types, variables, constants, functions, and packages.
-Now that you know how to structure the logic of a program and how Go prefers to organize the code, let's see how fundamental control flows like `if/else`, `switches`, `for`, and another set of keywords that will help to write programs the Go way.
+In the previous module, you learned the basics of Go.
+You explored data types, variables, constants, functions, and packages.
+You know how to structure the logic of a program and how Go prefers to organize the code.
+So now you're ready to learn how to write programs in the Go way by using fundamental control flows like `if/else`, `switches`, and `for` as well as another set of keywords.

-If you have previous experience in a programming language that follows most of the C syntax like C# or Java, a few sections in this module will be pretty straightforward.
-However, there are going to be certain sections and specific nuances that are very different in Go.
+If you have previous experience in a programming language that follows most of the C syntax, like C# or Java, a few sections in this module will be straightforward.
+But in other sections, you'll see nuances that differ in Go.

-Almost at the end of the module, you'll find a challenge where you need to apply all the concepts you've learned so far.
-We'll provide the solution to the challenge so that you compare it with your resolution.
+Near the end of the module, you'll find a challenge where you need to apply all the concepts you've learned so far.
+Later, you'll compare the challenge's solution with your own resolution.

 ## Learning objectives

-In this module, you will:
+In this module, you'll:

-- Learn about simple and compound `if` statements
+- Learn about simple and compound `if` statements.
-- Learn about `switch` statements and its different features
+- Learn about `switch` statements and their features.
-- Learn about loop statements and its patterns in Go using the `for` keyword
+- Use the `for` keyword to learn about `loop` statements and their patterns in Go.
-- Learn about essential functions you'll use to handle errors like `defer`, `panic`, and `recover`
+- Use essential functions to handle errors like `defer`, `panic`, and `recover`.

 ## Prerequisites

-- A Go environment ready to create applications.
-Ideally, you should have installed and configured Go locally and VS Code with the Go extension installed.
-Alternatively, you could use the Go Playground.
+- A Go environment that's ready to create applications.
+Ideally, you should have Go locally installed and configured and also have the Visual Studio Code Go extension installed.
+Alternatively, you can use the Go Playground.
-- Know how to create and modify `.go` files
+- Know how to create and modify *.go* files.
-- Know how run Go applications using the terminal prompt
+- Know how run Go applications by using the terminal prompt.
-- Know how to declare and initialize variables
+- Know how to declare and initialize variables.
-- Know how to create functions
+- Know how to create functions.